Plasmatics

-The Plasmatics were an American punk rock, hardcore punk and heavy metal band formed by Rod Swenson and Wendy O. Williams in New York City in 1977.
+The Plasmatics were an American punk rock and heavy metal band formed by Rod Swenson and Wendy O. Williams in New York City in 1978.
 They were a controversial group known for chaotic, destructive live shows and outrageous theatrics.
 These included chainsawing guitars, destroying speaker cabinets, sledgehammering television sets and blowing up automobiles live on stage.
 Williams was arrested in Milwaukee by the Milwaukee Police before being charged with public indecency.

 The Plasmatics' career spanned five studio albums and multiple EPs.
 The band was composed of lead vocalist Wendy O. Williams and various other musicians rotating behind her over time.
 Aside from Williams and manager Rod Swenson, guitarist Wes Beech was the only other permanent member of the group.
 Guitarist Richie Stotts was a co-founder of the band and a mainstay of the pre-breakup core group (1978–1983).

 After the full breakup of the band following the release of Coup d'etat, Stotts was edited out of band videos and was not referred to by name in a 2006 compilation DVD released by Plasmatics Media LLC (via plasmatics.com).

 History

 Formation and early years (1977–1979)

-In 1977, Rod Swenson, who received his Master of Fine Arts in 1969 from Yale where he specialized in conceptual, performance and neo-dadaist art, held the view that the measure of true or high art is how confrontational it is.
-He began a series of counter-culture projects which, by the mid-'70s, found him in the heart of Times Square producing experimental counter-culture theater as well as video and shows with the likes of the then-little-known bands The Dead Boys, The Ramones, Patti Smith, and others.
+In 1977, Rod Swenson, who received his Master of Fine Arts in 1969 from Yale University where he specialized in conceptual art, performance art, and neo-dada art, holding the view that the measure of true or high art is how confrontational it is.
+He began a series of counter-culture projects which, by the mid-'70s, found him in the heart of Times Square producing experimental counterculture theater as well as video and shows with the likes of the then-little-known bands The Dead Boys, The Ramones, Patti Smith, and others.
 It was there that he met Wendy O. Williams after Williams found a copy of Show Business Weekly someone had discarded on the bus station floor.
 The issue lay open to a page with an ad in the casting calls section for Swenson's theater show Captain Kink's Sex Fantasy Theater.
 She answered the ad and applied for a job.

-Williams and Swenson began auditioning potential band members in 1977 and, in July 1978, the Plasmatics gave their first public performance at what would later become the rock shrine CBGB on New York City's Bowery.
+Williams and Swenson began auditioning potential band members in 1977 and, in July 1978, the Plasmatics gave their first public performance at what had become the rock shrine CBGB on New York City's Bowery.
 The earliest version of the band was a three-piece put together with a strong emphasis on visuals.
 The band quickly realized they needed another guitarist to hold them together musically.
 Guitarist Wes Beech joined the group and he would become, after Williams, the only permanent member of the band playing or touring behind or involved in the production of every Plasmatics and Wendy O. Williams record ever recorded.